-Work placement student Ruth Headlam discovered a rocky business partnership while researching nineteenth century mineral water manufacturers at Abbey House Museum
+Work placement student Ruth Headlam discovered a rocky business partnership while researching 19th century mineral water manufacturers at Abbey House Museum.

 Often research starts from just a few clues on a museum object, such as an inscription and may reveal unexpected links between objects in the collection.

 I researched various Victorian companies and individuals during my six week placement at Abbey House Museum.
 One of the companies I did extensive research on was Harston & Co.
 Surprisingly, the origins of this company start with the mineral water manufacturer Barrett & Co.

 A lucky discovery